yungookim/slidboard/README.md

 ##A very special thanks to
-Professor Steve Engels and John Hancock for mentoring and allowing me to use the device and persue with the prototype!
+Professor Steve Engels and John Hancock at Department of Computer Science, University of Toronto, for mentoring and allowing me to use the device and persue with the prototype!